-Collection pricing was up 7.0% for fiscal year 2022, as compared to fiscal year 2021, with sustained execution against our strategic pricing programs, which helped to offset inflationary pressures.
-On the operating side, we continue to advance several key areas, including route optimization, fleet standardization and automation, and maintenance programs to further reduce our operating costs and further improve safety in the collection line-of-business.
-Our comprehensive fleet plan is designed to optimize our fleet and target truck replacements to maximize returns, reduce our operating expenses through lower maintenance costs, improve our service levels through reduced down times, and increase automation and optimization of trucks and service types.
+Collection pricing was up 7.9% for fiscal year 2023, as compared to fiscal year 2022, with sustained execution against our strategic pricing programs, which helped to offset inflationary pressures.
+We also continue to advance several key operational initiatives, including route optimization, fleet standardization and automation, acquisition integration and maintenance programs to further reduce our operating costs and further improve safety in our collection operations.
+Our comprehensive fleet plan is designed to optimize our fleet and target truck replacements in order to maximize returns, reduce our operating expenses through lower maintenance costs, improve our service levels through reduced down times, and increase automation and optimization of trucks and service types.

 From a technology perspective, we continue to advance business intelligence tools that provide our teams with actionable data as well as investment and deployment of on-board-computers and cameras designed to enhance safety and service and modernize our fleet.
 We also remain focused on acquisition integration as we work diligently to onboard new customers and employees, while enhancing service accuracy, increasing operating efficiencies, and optimizing the internalization of solid waste and recycling volumes into our facilities.

-The combination of these operating advancements and pricing programs are driving improved results in our collection line-of-business, with our cost of operations as a percentage of revenues down approximately 280 basis points in fiscal year 2022 as compared to the twelve months ended December 31, 2019 ("fiscal year 2019").
+The combination of these operating advancements and pricing programs are driving improved results in our collection operations, with our cost of operations as a percentage of revenues down approximately 100 basis points in fiscal year 2023 as compared to fiscal year 2022.

 We also remain focused on mitigating fuel cost exposure through our floating fuel cost recovery fee program.
-In fiscal year 2022, as fuel prices increased, we were able to fully offset higher fuel costs with revenues associated with this program, albeit we experienced margin compression as the program is designed to recover costs.
+In fiscal year 2023, this program helped to offset the impact of changing fuel costs due to fluctuating fuel prices.